kim-h-l/kim-h-l.github.io/README.md

 ### Data Quality Checks

-I then did some basic data quality checks to make sure I understood where I might find null values or duplication (to check for a primary key).
-I did also did a check to see if my assumption was valid that reputation couldn't be negative or zero.
+I did some basic data quality checks to make sure I understood where I might find null values or duplication (to check for a primary key).
+I also did a check to see if my assumption was valid that reputation couldn't be negative or zero.

 1. [What is the min and max reputation?
 So that I can understand the range of values.](https://github.com/kim-h-l/portfolio-sql/blob/main/stackoverflow/002_dq_reputation_min_max.sql)
 2. [Can reputation be null?](https://github.com/kim-h-l/portfolio-sql/blob/main/stackoverflow/003_dq_reputation_null.sql)